|

 Expressive brown eyes scan each other in assurance of this love, security and protection.
 There is no fear in this moment, yet, it is just a moment.

-In the distance sounds are heard foreign to the woods; a dog barking, the clapping sound of artificial thunder from the hunter’s gun.
 The parent deer look up suddenly and seasoned from the endless cycle, the doe nudges her young one back into the dense forest to find a place to hide, for her fawn is still too young to successfully flee for its life.

 The father stag knows what he must do and he looks at his mate and his son for the last time.
 Then he turns swiftly.
 He will lead the dog and death away from the ones he loves, never knowing if he will survive to return.
 Love doesn’t analyze, it just does what is necessary to fulfill what it is.